divyam02/movie-oracle/README.md

 (The Orange Line is the average RMSE for K. The blue is a usual example)

 ## Usage
-Open the Heroku link and rate movies individually ie, insert a number from 1 to 5 in the text box and click rate.
-Wait for the page to refresh and continue.
-After 5 input, the page takes you to the Recommendation page.
+Open the Heroku link.
+Rate movies individually, ie insert a number from 1 to 5 in the text box and click "Rate!".
+Wait for the page to refresh, then continue with the next rating.
+After five inputs, the application takes you to the Recommendation page.

+## Bugs
+Due to some logical bug, Null objects are inserted in the database, while rejecting a movie.
+If this movie is recommended by the application it appears as a `()` in the page.

 ## Sources
 ### Matrix Factorization